agarzola/jQueryAutocompletePlugin/README.md

 * Added option to forgo input focus on item select. `inputFocus` is set to true by default, but setting it to false in the options will cancel this behavior.

+* Circumvent browser JS bug when user clicked on results list scrollbar and then clicked outside of the list that caused the list to not hide.

+* Changed hijacking of PAGEUP/PAGEDOWN keys to prevent default behavior only when selections list is visible.
+Helps text navigation inside input element.

 ####1.2 --AGA####
 * Use recursive merging when extending setOptions.
 (Request/recommendation by smarques.)